NVIDIA/spark-rapids/docs/compatibility.md

 possible to be stored in the type for the overflow to cause data corruption.

-For the RAPIDS Accelerator we don't have direct access to unlimited precision for our calculations like the CPU does.
+For the RAPIDS Accelerator we don't have direct access to unlimited precision for our calculations like the CPU does, and the aggregations are processed in batches within each task.
+Therefore it is possible for the GPU to detect an intermediate overflow after aggregating a batch, e.g.: a sum aggregation on positive and negative values, where the accumulating sum value temporarily overflows but returns within bounds before the final cast back into a decimal with precision 38.

 For input values with a precision of 8 and below we follow Spark and process the data the same way, as a 64-bit value.
 For larger values we will do extra calculations looking at the higher order digits to be able to detect overflow in all cases.
 But because of this you may see some performance differences depending on the input precision used.
 The differences will show up when going from an input precision of 8 to 9 and again when going from an input precision of 28 to 29.